CommunityToolkit/Labs-Windows/components/DataTable/samples/DataTable.md

 ## Traditional Method

-To compare how the DataTable works, we'll start with the traditional example of how a `ListView` (or `ItemsControl`) can be made to look like a table of data:
+To compare how the DataTable works, we'll start with the traditional example of how a `ListView` (or `HeaderedItemsControl`) can be made to look like a table of data:

 > [!Sample ListViewTableSample]